top of page

 The Palestinians continued to feel the side effects of conflict during the Six-Day War of 1967.
 During this war, which was triggered by an Israeli strike launched on Egypt’s air force, Israel fought Egypt, Syria, and Jordan.
 The result of the conflict was Israel's capture of even more land.
 This consisted of the Sinai Peninsula and Gaza from Egypt as well as a significant portion of the Golan Heights from Syria and finally East Jerusalem and the West Bank from Jordan.
 Here Israel built many settlements and approximately one million Palestinians came under Israeli control.
 The occupation of these respective areas has lasted to this day and is considered illegal by the UN.
 Palestinians have repeatedly called for their own state, demonstrated through two major uprisings in 1987 and 2000, along with futile peace talks.

 To come back to the modern age, in 2005 Israel withdrew from the Gaza Strip, one of the most densely populated areas.
 This was known as the ‘disengagement plan’.
 However, Israel kept control of Gaza’s border, the airspace, and the sea.
-Hamas is a significant group within the modern day conflict - designated as a terrorist group by many and formed in the late 1980s, Hamas is committed to the destruction of Israel.
+Hamas is a significant group within the modern-day conflict, designated as a terrorist group by many, and formed in the late 1980s.
+Hamas is committed to the destruction of Israel.
 Winning democratic elections in 2006, Hamas took control of Gaza in the following year.
-However, it was unwilling to abandon its violence towards Israel thus leading to its isolation from the international community.
-A blockade was imposed by Israel and Egypt in the same year, which Israel states, was for security measures, preventing weapons from reaching Hamas.
+However, it was unwilling to abandon its violence towards Israel, leading to its isolation from the international community.
+A blockade was imposed by Israel and Egypt in the same year, which Israel states was for security measures, preventing weapons from reaching Hamas.
 The blockade has resulted in severe living conditions with the deterioration of health systems, employment, and infrastructure.
-To this day there have been multiple conflicts between Israel and Hamas leading to profound destruction in Gaza and the deaths of thousands, most of whom are civilians.
+To this day there have been multiple conflicts between Israel and Hamas, leading to profound destruction in Gaza and the deaths of thousands, most of whom are civilians.
 Today, millions of Palestinians live without basic rights, as refugees or under Israeli control.
 It is important to note that while Hamas claims to defend Palestinian land, many countries do not trust it as a governing force and blame them for worsening the war.
-As you can see this conflict is not limited to the events of a decade or two but spans over a significant period of time dating back a hundred years, driven by issues of land, identity and freedom and ultimately branded with historical antagonism.
+As you can see, this conflict is not limited to the events of a decade or two but spans over a significant period of time dating back a hundred years, driven by issues of land, identity and freedom and ultimately branded with historical antagonism.

 The Role of UNICEF and the Breakdown of the January Ceasefire

-During the ceasefire, UNICEF worked to repair critical wells and water points to support the availability of safe drinking water; however, with the collapse of the ceasefire, repairs have been forced to a halt and the access to safe drinking water has plummeted for 1 million people (Unicef.org, 2025b).
-The everyday commodities we take for granted such as water, food, medical care, and shelter are a constant battle for Palestinians in the Gaza Strip.
-Disease and malnutrition are likely to skyrocket leading to the preventable deaths of thousands.
+During the ceasefire, UNICEF worked to repair critical wells and water points to support the availability of safe drinking water; however, with the collapse of the ceasefire, repairs have been forced to a halt and access to safe drinking water has plummeted for 1 million people (Unicef.org, 2025b).
+The everyday commodities we take for granted, such as water, food, medical care, and shelter, are a constant battle for Palestinians in the Gaza Strip.
+Disease and malnutrition are likely to skyrocket, leading to the preventable deaths of thousands.
 Nevertheless, UNICEF is tirelessly working, despite dangerous conditions and the limits imposed, to provide support to children and their families.
-Unicef.org (2025b) provide up to date information, explaining how they have consistently called on influential states to intervene, uphold international law, and push all parties involved to end the violence and restore the ceasefire.
-Furthermore, UNICEF continues to deliver services such as the resumption of neonatal health care services and the provision of 21 respiratory machines saving the lives of 150 newborns.
+Unicef.org (2025b) provides up-to-date information, explaining how they have consistently called on influential states to intervene, uphold international law, and push all parties involved to end the violence and restore the ceasefire.
+Furthermore, UNICEF continues to deliver services such as the resumption of neonatal health care services and the provision of 21 respiratory machines, saving the lives of 150 newborns.
 More than 33,500 have been screened for acute malnutrition and more than 7,800 under 2 years old have been provided with Ready to Use Complementary Food (RUCF).
-As well as this, UNICEF are also currently working to reunite children with their parents who have been separated due to displacement.
+As well as this, UNICEF is also currently working to reunite children with their parents who have been separated due to displacement.

 Closing Sentiments